thakurtanya/kontikilabsDevelopers/doc/source/AlterNLU-Features.rst

 A dedicated reports page which gives you the insights of all the errors and warnings that might affect the training of the bot or make it perform less efficiently.

--	**Intent Distribution:**
-	It represents that number of intents created as shown in fig 1.3.
-It also represents the numerical proportions for the number of sentences present in each of the intents(count) and their respective percentages(count percent).
+-	Intent Distribution in the form of a pie chart.

--	**Figuring out the intents that require more training sentences:**
+-	Figuring out the intents that require more training sentences.
-	It reports the specific intents that have less number of training sentences than the threshold set i.e 3 per intent.
-Notifies the user with the name of the intents lacking enough training expressions as compared to the other intents in the bot.

--	**Listing out the limitations in the entity section:**
+-	Listing out the limitations in the entity section.
-	Reports about the name of the entities which have been defined, but the user might not have formed any training sentence with it in the intent section.
-The other reason could be that the user might have mistakenly deleted the entity from the intent section but forgot to delete the same from the entity section.

--	**Examines the training dataset to extract the untagged entities:**
+-	Examines the training dataset to extract the untagged entities.
-	Lists out keywords which have been tagged as an entity in intent but, the same keyword also occurs untagged in the training sentence of another intent.
-	Notifies the user that they might have skipped tagging the keyword as an entity in the other intent mentioned.

--	**Captures repetition of training sentence**
+-	Captures repetition of training sentence.
-	Informs about the training sentence(s) which the user might have added in multiple intents by mistake.
-The console alerts this to the user with an error message at the top of the reports section.

 =================================================================
 Download the training dataset in 2 formats - Alter NLU & RASA NLU